Turbulence in Simulated Local Cluster Analogs: One-to-one comparisons between SLOW and XRISM/Hitomi: Introduction

-In this work, we provide an even more direct comparison based on simulated local Universe galaxy cluster analogs from the SLOW simulations \citep{Dolag+2023a,Seidel+2024}.
+In this work, we provide an even more direct comparison based on simulated local Universe galaxy cluster analogs from the SLOW simulations \citep{Dolag+2023,Seidel+2025}.
 These clusters have been shown to have excellent agreement regarding dynamical properties, formation histories, and thermodynamic profiles \citep{Hernandez-Martinez+2024}.
 In particular, we focus on three clusters -- Coma, Virgo, and Perseus -- that have strong constraints, thus are known to have good agreement with observations, and have already been observed by XRISM.

 We use these clusters to demonstrate how the SLOW simulations provide exquisite simulated counterparts to XRISM observations, without the need to consider selection effects due to the currently small cluster set observed by XRISM.
 In particular, we derive turbulent velocity and pressure profiles, and compare our predictions to XRISM observations.
 We focus on the non-radiative simulations, including only gravity and hydrodynamics.
-A more detailed analysis of simulations including feedback and more individual clusters will be published in follow-up studies.
+This gives insight into the cosmological contributions in the form of mergers, accretion, and substructures on the amount of turbulence.
+A more detailed analysis of the impact of astrophysical processes on turbulence will be performed with simulations including feedback and more individual clusters that will be published in follow-up studies.
 Ultimately, the comparison between predictions from our simulations and XRISM observations will improve our understanding of the turbulent cascade in the ICM, give access to a better understanding of energy seeding by feedback events of a central AGN, and even constrain plasma properties such as viscosity.

 This work is structured as follows.
 In Sec.~\ref{sec:simulations}, we describe the constrained initial conditions and the simulation code.
 We continue with the results in Sec.~\ref{sec:results}, and conclude and discuss our findings in Sec.~\ref{sec:conclusions}, which includes an outlook to possible future work.